What to Do Algarve District (2026): The Complete Guide

 Trying to “do everything” from one base without planning zones.
 Algarve is spread out—choose your base strategically.

-So… what to do in Algarve in 2026?
+So… what to do Algarve in 2026?

 If you want Portugal’s most iconic coastal scenery—cliffs, caves, island beaches, and a lifestyle that feels like a reset—Algarve is the region.
 It’s an easy place to visit, and for many people, an even easier place to imagine living.